shm-unesp/UNESP-MAGNOLIA/README.md

-# UNESP-MAGNOLIA: MAGNetOeLastIc beAm beam from UNESP SHM Lab/Ilha Solteira
+# UNESP-MAGNOLIA: MAGNetOeLastIc beAm from UNESP SHM Lab/Ilha Solteira

 To download the data set of a magneto-elastic system composed of a clamped beam interacting with a permanent magnet in a mono-stable configuration with hardening behavior: